openvm-org/openvm/docs/specs/db/design.md

 - **Logical Table**: The table with typed columns as appears in a normal database.
 The table has a fixed schema and underlying data stored in a variable unbounded number of rows.
 - **Logical Page**: A logical table where the number of rows does not exceed some maximum limit set by the system (e.g., around 1 million).
 The columns of the table are still typed.
 [This corresponds to `RecordBatch` type in Datafusion.]
-- **Physical Page**: <!--[jpw] not sure this is a good name--> The representation of a logical page as a trace matrix over a small prime field.
+- **Cryptographic Page**: <!--[jpw] not sure this is a good name--> The representation of a logical page as a trace matrix over a small prime field.
 A typed column in logical page may be transformed to multiple columns in the trace matrix (e.g., we default to storing 2 bytes = 16 bits per column).
-  The physical page comes with a physical schema, which is deterministically derived from the logical schema.
-The physical schema specifies the mapping from the logical columns to the physical columns in the trace matrix as well as range guarantees (in bits) for each physical column.
-At present we will derive physical schema from logical schema without additional configuration parameters.
+  The cryptographic page comes with a cryptographic schema, which is deterministically derived from the logical schema.
+The cryptographic schema specifies the mapping from the logical columns to the cryptographic columns in the trace matrix as well as range guarantees (in bits) for each cryptographic column.
+At present we will derive cryptographic schema from logical schema without additional configuration parameters.
 The trace matrix is resized to have height a power of 2 by padding with **unallocated** rows, always at the bottom of the matrix.
-We do not yet enforce that different physical pages all have the same global height, but may choose to do so in the future.
+We do not yet enforce that different cryptographic pages all have the same global height, but may choose to do so in the future.
-- **Physical Dataframe**: An ordered list of physical pages that all have the same physical schema.
+- **Cryptographic Table**: An ordered list of cryptographic pages that all have the same cryptographic schema.
 The list may be unbounded in length.
-The physical dataframe is used to represent a logical table as a sequence of trace matrices over a small prime field. _Note:_ a physical dataframe is never directly materialized within a single STARK.
+The cryptographic table is used to represent a logical table as a sequence of trace matrices over a small prime field. _Note:_ a cryptographic table is never directly materialized within a single STARK.
 This is an important distinction.
-- **Committed Page**: A physical page together with the LDE of the trace matrix and the associated Merkle tree of the LDE.
+- **Committed Page**: A cryptographic page together with the LDE of the trace matrix and the associated Merkle tree of the LDE.
 When we colloquially say _cached trace_, we are referring to caching of the entire committed page.
 Recall that the trace commitment is the Merkle root of the Merkle tree of the LDE matrix.
-  - More generally, if we have a commitment format `page_commit(physical_page) -> (PageProverData, PageCommitment)`, then a committed page is a physical page together with the associated `(PageProverData, PageCommitment)`.
+  - More generally, if we have a commitment format `page_commit(cryptographic_page) -> (PageProverData, PageCommitment)`, then a committed page is a cryptographic page together with the associated `(PageProverData, PageCommitment)`.
 The default `page_commit` we use is the Merkle tree of the LDE matrix.
-The **page commitment** (alias commitment of the page) is the `PageCommitment` of the physical page.
+The **page commitment** (alias commitment of the page) is the `PageCommitment` of the cryptographic page.
-- **Committed Dataframe**: We specify a commitment format `df_commit(page_commits: Vec<PageCommitment>) -> (DfProverData, DfCommitment)` for a vector of page commitments.
-A committed dataframe is a physical dataframe together with the `df_commit(page_commits)` of the commitments of the physical pages in the physical dataframe.
+- **Committed Table**: We specify a commitment format `df_commit(page_commits: Vec<PageCommitment>) -> (DfProverData, DfCommitment)` for a vector of page commitments.
+A committed table is a cryptographic table together with the `df_commit(page_commits)` of the commitments of the cryptographic pages in the cryptographic table.
 The `page_commits` vector can be of arbitrary unbounded length.
-The **dataframe commitment** is the `DfCommitment` associated to the committed dataframe.
+The **table commitment** is the `DfCommitment` associated to the committed table.
   - We discuss practical options for `df_commit` below, but the two main candidates are flat hash and Merkle tree root, extended by zero padding, for the vector of page commitments.
 - **Page Directory**: A vector of page commitments.
-We will use page directory to refer to the `Vec<PageCommitment>` associated to a committed dataframe.
+We will use page directory to refer to the `Vec<PageCommitment>` associated to a committed table.

 ## Introduction

 We can now describe the functionality of a verifiable database.
-Data is organized into logical tables following a relational database model, and logical tables are stored in committed dataframes.
+Data is organized into logical tables following a relational database model, and logical tables are stored in committed tables.
-The committed dataframes are accessible to Provers.
+The committed tables are accessible to Provers.

 Provers will have the ability to prove correct execution of a **query** on a logical table.
 A query is a function mapping a collection of logical tables to an output logical table, where the function is specified in a special SQL-dialect we discuss below.
 The query may have **placeholder** values, which are indeterminate values that are replaced by user inputs when the query is executed.